When to Winterize an RV: Preparing For The Colder Months

 - The water heater must be bypassed to prevent the antifreeze from filling up after some time.

-- The inlet side of the water pump is disconnected and a piece of tubing is connected instead.
+- The inlet side of the water pump is disconnected, and a piece of tubing is connected instead.
 The other end of the tubing is introduced into a gallon of antifreeze.
 Bear in mind that RV antifreeze is used.

 - The water pump is turned on to allow the pump to pump the RV-antifreeze throughout the entire system.
 The faucets are opened slowly until antifreeze makes its appearance.
+When the antifreeze is exhausted, use another container.

 - Flush the toilets until you notice the antifreeze.

 - Additional antifreeze needs to be taken.
-A cup is poured down each drain and two cups are poured down the toilets.
+A cup is poured down each drain, and two cups are poured down the toilets.
 The toilet’s antifreeze is flushed into the holding tank.

 - The water heater’s electric element is turned off.